xeffire/portfolio/design/readme.md

 Logo can be easily divided into 16 squares and within each square, stroke happens to be simple arch.

-In final product, ```I won't be using Logo```.
-Instead of logo, It will be simple G letter.
-Graphical logos are more suitable for bussines and not for personal brands.

-## Moodboard

 ## Website plan